Introduction:

 As with the R134a heat pump, the gaseous refrigerant flows from the compressor through the heating condenser and the evaporator, where the heat from the refrigerant is transferred to the incoming interior air.

-However, when starting the CO₂ heat pump, it takes some time for the heating condenser to reach a sufficient temperature to bring the interior air to the desired temperature, because heat cannot yet be extracted from the HV circuit.
+However, when starting the CO₂ heat pump, it takes some time before the heating condenser reaches a sufficient temperature to bring the interior air to the desired temperature, because heat cannot yet be extracted from the HV circuit.

-To get heat into the interior immediately after starting the car, the PTC heater is activated.
+To obtain heat in the interior immediately after starting the car, the PTC heater is activated.

 As in situation 6, the heat pump can absorb heat from the outside air, but in this situation heat is also extracted from the cooling system of the HV battery pack.